apallath/INDUSAnalysis/README.md

 Package to analyze simulation data generated using [INDUS](https://link.springer.com/article/10.1007/s10955-011-0269-9).

-At present, the focus of this package is on analysis of solvated protein and polymer systems.
+This package analyses data I generated from molecular dynamics simulations of solvated protein and polymer systems at the Patel group.

 [Documentation](https://apallath.github.io/INDUSAnalysis) hosted on GitHub pages.